How to Manage PTSD After Witnessing an Overdose

 How Long Does it Take to Withdrawal from Alcohol?

 Clients at our Newport Beach alcohol detox program generally stabilize within one week.
-We recognize that this can feel like a lifetime when you’re going through it, but consider that this one week is the first step in getting your life back.
+We recognize that this can feel like a lifetime when you are going through it, but consider that this one week is the first step in getting your life back.
 Many people have gone through this process – our own staff included – and were successful in getting to the other side.

 What is the Timeline for Alcohol Withdrawal?